Habiba83/informatica-dwh-project/workflows/README.md

-## Workflows
+## WORKLETS

-This folder contains screenshots and documentation for Informatica workflows, including STG, DIM, FACT, and the master orchestration workflow.
+This folder contains screenshots and documentation for Informatica WORKLETS, including STG, DIM, FACT, and the master orchestration workflow.